-Kendall Jenner’s Post-Pepsi Porn Proposal And Jenner’s Passionate Response
+Kendall Jenner’s Post-Pepsi Porn Proposal And Jenner’s Adamant Response

 Apparently, Kendall Jenner is an ideal candidate for porn now that she is riding a wave of political incorrectness, courtesy of Pepsi.

 Over the past few days, Kendall Jenner has risen to the forefront of pop culture thanks to the disastrously distasteful Pepsi ad she starred in this past week.
-The ad, which was about a minority protest march in which Jenner created a bond with the police by giving one of them a Pepsi, was deemed so offensive that, according to Brandwatch, it made public perception of PepsiCo drop from 85% to 40% during the time between March 30 and April 5.
+The ad, which was about a minority protest march in which Jenner created a bond with the police by giving one of them a Pepsi, was deemed so offensive that, according to Brandwatch, it made public perception of PepsiCo drop from 85 percent to 40 percent during the time between March 30 and April 5.

 Is the ad going to be as bad for Kendall Jenner’s PR, though, as it is for Pepsi’s?
 The answer is no, at least as far as Pornhub is concerned.